watem-sedem/rfactor/README.md

 -----------
 This package makes use of `Python` (and a limited number of dependencies such as Pandas and Numpy) and `Matlab` or `Octave`.
-Python is used to implemented the functionalities in this package, whereas Matlab or Octave is used to run the core code.
+Python is used to implement the functionalities in this package, whereas Matlab or Octave is used to run the core code.
 The installation (see here \<installation\>) is managed by making use of [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Make sure